 - How does Ovid distort this convention a bit?

 Ovid announces his theme of change, but not his purpose.
-This is similar to the typical poor essay that includes in the opening paragraph, "In this paper I will [examine the origin of Zeus, or whatever]" and proceeds to report factoids instead of work towards supporting a thesis.
+This is similar to the typical poor essay that includes in the opening paragraph, "In this paper I will [examine the origin of Zeus, or whatever]" and proceeds to report factoids instead of work towards supporting any kind of real thesis or perspective.
 But Ovid, unlike that obtuse writer, knows what he's doing.
 It remains for us to determine what this unspoken purpose is.

 The Creation:The Four Ages:

 - Compare the creation story here with that in Genesis.
-What are the changes among the familiar elements between the stories?
+What are the changes among the familiar features between the stories?

 - There is a shift in emphasis from what in Genesis to what in Metamophoses, even from the opening lines of this section?